Master Pre-Approval Inspections: 4 Steps for Compliance Officers

 What is the significance of the No Action Indicated (NAI) classification in PAI results?

-The No Action Indicated (NAI) classification typically indicates that a facility has demonstrated strong compliance with regulatory standards during the PAI inspection.
+The No Action Indicated (NAI) classification typically indicates that a facility has demonstrated strong compliance with regulatory standards during the PAI.

 How can facilities prepare for a PAI?